 Studies that provide an understanding of the evaluation of individuals, families, and groups.
 An investigation of appraisal methods that include validity, reliability, and psychometric statistics.
+Students will be completing several instruments on themselves which will facilitate self-awareness.

 CNS-507 Research and Evaluation of Methods and Practice (3)